 The team knew that getting customer feedback would be critical to developing a feature that Photoshop users would use and love.
 They recruited Photoshop customers from online forums and met with them weekly.
 However, while the feedback they received was helpful, it didn’t tell the fuller story of why customers were struggling with the newly launched feature.

 One issue was that the users who typically participated in forums were experienced users.
 They did not represent the skill level or needs of the average Photoshop user.
 Without insight from less experienced customers, the best they could do was make incremental improvements, which were unlikely to have much impact on the overall experience for the majority of users.

 To get additional perspective, the Photoshop team leaned on the UserTesting Human Insight Platform.
-By sharing their study with the UserTesting on-demand panel, they were able to connect with new Photoshop users representing a wider variety of skills and levels of expertise.
+By sharing their study with the UserTesting Contributor Network, they were able to connect with new Photoshop users representing a wider variety of skills and levels of expertise.

 The team wanted to understand the causes of customer challenges.
 They first shared mockups and then interactive prototypes to pinpoint exactly where difficulties existed.
 They continued to solicit feedback throughout the development cycle, iterating quickly according to the real-time feedback that they received.

 Based on the feedback, they made a number of updates, including giving the feature a clearer name, better interface, and menu navigation.

 By securing feedback from a more diverse group of customers, the Photoshop team was ultimately able to launch an improved feature that is helpful and easy-to-use for the wide spectrum of users—from novice to expert.